onzfonz/comp227/src/content/5/en/part5d.md

 > npm i -D eslint-plugin-cypress
 > ```
 >
-> and changing the configuration in *.estlintrc.cjs* like so:
+> and changing the configuration in *.eslintrc.cjs* like so:
 >
 > ```js
 > module.exports = {